 6TH EDUCATIONAL WORKSHOP ON IMMUNOGLOBULIN GENE SEQUENCE ANALYSIS IN CLL

 This Workshop was held from 22-23 September 2016 in Uppsala, Sweden.
 It comprised a mixture of lectures and applied sessions held by 14 experts in the field on immunoglobulin gene analysis and interpretation in CLL.
 Over 80 international scientists assisted this event.
 Participants were introduced to the scientific rationale for performing the diagnostic procedures and the basic principles of the relevant methodologies, being exposed to the actual practical work from the sample collection to the drafting of the final clinical report.
 This activity can also be extended to clinical study groups and industry partners to improve both the standardization of the assay and the interpretation of the results within investigator – or company-driven clinical trials.
 More information and the presentations that were given on this workshop can be found in the Past Eric Meetings section.

 EDUCATIONAL WORKSHOP ON NGS IMMUNOGENETIC ANALYSIS IN CLL

-ERIC plans to host a 2-day workshop for 60 participants at the end of 2017 (time and place not yet confirmed) with the emphasis on the provision of the knowledge and skills necessary to analyse, interpret and report NGS IG gene sequence results in CLL for (i) the assessment of SHM status; and (ii) the detection of MRD.
-The aim is to continue to lay the groundwork for defining quality standards that will improve accuracy and ensure consistency and reproducibility throughout the international community.
+ERIC hosted a 2-day workshop for 60 participants on 28-29 March, 2019 in Bethesda (USA) with the emphasis on the provision of the knowledge and skills necessary to analyse, interpret and report NGS IG gene sequence results in CLL for (i) the assessment of SHM status; and (ii) the detection of MRD.
+The aim was to continue to lay the groundwork for defining quality standards that will improve accuracy and ensure consistency and reproducibility throughout the international community.
 This will assist in bridging the ´generation gap´ from low-throughout to NGS immunogenetic analysis and, thus, offer solutions to currently unmet needs in different clinical applications related to the prognostication and response assessment in CLL.

 ESTABLISHMENT AND EXPANSION OF THE IG NETWORK